jonascarpay/apecs/tutorials/GoingFast.md

 This is good, first of all, because GHC is really good at turning compositions of small functions into fast code.
 The second reason is that we can generically define common operations in terms of those primitives.
 Stores can then provide optimized versions of those operations, provided they are functionally equivalent, and the compiler will then pick those optimized versions at compile time.
-The final reason is that this means that we can compose Stores, as long as we promise to preserve their semantics, which is where caches come from.
+The final reason is that we can compose Stores, as long as we promise to preserve their semantics, which is where caches come from.

 All of this means that a lot of the infrastructure I mentioned previously gets generated at compile time, and then optimized into fast specialized code.
 Add a bit of monad magic and voilà, fast stateful imperative programming in Haskell.

 #### Stores
 Let's take a look under the hood.
-This is the `Store` class:
+This is the `Store` class minimal complete definition:
 ```haskell
 class Store s where
   type InitArgs s